-The parking brake is actuated with a hand lever, which is located on the left side of the steering tower.
-To set the parking brake, depress the rear of the treadle and pull the lever up until it locks.
-To release the park brake, depress the rear of the treadle and push the park brake handle down.
+The parking brake is actuated with a hand lever, which is located to the right of the driver.
+To set the parking brake, push down on the brake pedal and pull the lever up and back until it locks.
+To release the park brake, press the foot brake pedal and push the brake lever forward and all of the way down.